How to Write an Effective MBA Resume

 • Results achieved as a team leader or project lead

-The information on an MBA resume and professional resume is similar, and you should customize each resume to highlight the value you bring.
+Although the information on an MBA resume and a professional resume are similar, you should customize each resume to highlight your value.
 An MBA resume should tell the story of why you're the right candidate for business school.

 What is the best MBA resume format?